ApplicationCraft/applicationcraft.com/source/developers/documentation/ac-mobile-build-phonegap/apps-developed-with-application-craft/phonegap-functions.html.markdown

  - Contacts

 Then you need to access PhoneGap functions.
-The full documentation is available at [http://docs.phonegap.com/](http://docs.phonegap.com/)
+The full documentation is available at
+<a href="http://docs.phonegap.com/" target="_blank">http://docs.phonegap.com</a>

 **Example**